Claims paid

 in claims

-7 in 10 of these claims were provided to TAL customers living with or recovering from an injury or illness.2
+74% of claims paid were to customers recovering from an illness or injury.1

 Line